 Make your own Bouncy Bee to dance around and mimic the waggle and a round dance with it

 You can create your own dance code to communicate a message.
 First, develop some simple moves and a key that explains them so that you don’t forget what each dance step means.
 For example: one wave of your right hand might mean take one step to the right.
 Jump up once and that means one step forward.

-Use this free printable to design your key and to keep track of the messages you are sharing.
+Sign up to our Book Based Activities to get your Bee Coding Sheet to design your key and to keep track of the messages you are sharing.

 Once you’ve created your secret dance code, you can do your dance to send your friends on a scavenger hunt to find a prize or snack.
 You could also use the code to simply give clues to a secret location or hiding place.
 Dance slow to indicate the place is further away, dance in a specific direction to show the direction they should head, etc.

 If you are interested in other books about the fascinating social lives of bees, you might want to find the picture book Are You a Bee? by Judy Allen.

 Sarah Benton Feitlinger, M.Ed. is a former Preschool-6th science teacher, mom, blogger and science writer, curriculum consultant and developer.